 Lead can get into the water when it is in contact with lead service lines/pipes, lead solder, faucets, fittings, and valves.
 The most common cause for the presence of lead is corrosion, a reaction between the water and the lead pipes or solder.
 This is a greater concern when the water has not been used for several hours.
 To reduce corrosion, DEP applies treatment to the water.
 We are confident that the treatment reduces lead levels at the tap, but we cannot be sure that treatment alone will always lower the lead levels in all buildings throughout NYC if lead pipes or solder are present.

 Is lead still used in plumbing?

 Lead service lines have not been installed in New York City since 1961, and the use of lead solder in plumbing systems was banned in 1987.

-What can I do reduce the potential for exposure to lead from the tap?
+What can I do to reduce the potential for exposure to lead from tap water?

 Run your faucet for at least 30 seconds, until the water gets noticeably colder, before using for drinking, cooking or making baby formula.
 Always use cold water for cooking, drinking, and making baby formula and baby cereal.
 Never use hot tap water for consumption because lead dissolves more easily in hot water.